What's the difference between home insurance and landlord insurance?

 Find out more about why landlords need public liability cover.

 Home insurance covers you and your family if you couldn't stay in the property due to an insured event, like a flood.
 But it only covers the owner/occupier, so you'd need insurance to cover your tenants in this situation.

 Loss of rent:

 This replaces lost rent if your property becomes uninhabitable due to an insured event such as a fire.
 There is no equivalent on a home insurance policy.
 Find out more about loss of rent.

-Home insurance may cover you for malicious damage in case of vandalism or even a riot.
-With landlord insurance you can get insurance that covers you for your tenants causing wilful damage, such as stealing pipe work or setting up cannabis farms.
+Home insurance may cover you for malicious damage in case of vandalism or even a burglary.
+With landlord insurance you can get insurance that covers you for your tenants causing willful damage, such as stealing pipe work or setting up cannabis farms.